EmmanuelOkorieC/eloquent_Js_third_edition-_1-3/README.md

 Arrow functions are another way to describe functions.
 It uses an (=>) instead of the `function` keyword `const square = (x) => {return x * x; };`.
 You can also write them without the `return` keyword or braces if you are only returning a single expression `const square = x => x * x`

 The *call stack* is the place the computer stores the context for every function call.
-The current context is stored on top of this stack.
+The current context is stored on top of the stack.
 When a function returns, it removes the top context from the stack and uses that context to continue execution.
 Storing the stack requires space in the computer's memory.
 When it grows too big, the computer will fail with a "out of stack space" or "too much recursion" message.